helm/monocular/docs/about.md

 plus the infrastructure needed to operate it in terms of the standard Kubernetes primitives.
 Each chart references one or more
 (typically docker-compatible) container images that contain the application code to be run.

-Learn more about charts at https://github.com/kubernetes/helm/blob/master/docs/charts.md and
+Learn more about charts at https://github.com/kubernetes/helm/blob/master/docs/charts.md

 ## What is Monocular?